SRamireddygari/cmsc388j-fall22/README.md

 Email and Discord contact information are listed on ELMS.

 Please use [Discord](https://discord.com/) as your primary communication with us; we'll get back to you the fastest there.
-Invite links to the class server will be sent out to each student the beginning of the semester.
+Invite links to the class server will be sent out to each student at the beginning of the semester.

 If you are unable to use Discord, then email us; if you are emailing one of the facilitators, make sure to CC the others.
 Additionally, please include `[CMSC 388J]` at the start of your subject line so we don't accidentally ignore your email.

-## Office hours
+## Office Hours
 [TO BE DETERMINED]

 ## Topics Covered [TO BE REVIEWED]